phitter-hub/docs-phitter-kernel/docs/documentation/fit/plots/plot_qq_regression.md

 # Quantile-Quantile (QQ) Plot with Regression Line

-A similar explanation is provided in [Quantile-Quantile (QQ) Plot](/documentation/fit/graphs/plot-qq.md), with the addition of a **regression line** to further assess normality through quantile comparisons.
+A similar explanation is provided in [Quantile-Quantile (QQ) Plot](/documentation/fit/plots/plot_qq.md), with the addition of a **regression line** to further assess normality through quantile comparisons.

-If you want to plot QQ with your data and with a regression line, use the method `.qq_plot_regression()` that has the following parameters:
+To plot QQ with your data and with a regression line, use the method `.qq_plot_regression()` that has the following parameters:

 - **`id_distribution`** (_str_): Identifier of the [distributions](/documentation/distributions/distributions.md) being analyzed.
 - **`plot_title`** (_str_): Title of the plot.
 Default is `"QQ PLOT"`.